-The COVID-19 metrics are meeting all conditions for easing restrictions; therefore, the New Orleans Health Department recommends increasing gathering size limits.
-These restrictions will be effective as of February 26, 2021 at 6:00A.M.
+The COVID-19 metrics are meeting all conditions for easing restrictions; therefore, the New Orleans Health Department recommends moving into a modified Phase Three.
+Based on current reports of COVID-19 variants in New Orleans and recommendations from the CDC, the current gathering size limits will remain smaller than those allowed by the State of Louisiana.
+These restrictions will be effective as of March 12, 2021 at 6:00A.M.